ashutoshmjain/gita/src/how.md

 ## Gita

-The first section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.
+The first section is original Sanskrit to English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly`, circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
 It establishes the spiritual framework for selfless pursuits (`Nishkaam Yazna`).

 > Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.

 Work done under influence of desires - to seek preferred outcomes - skews the measure of effort involved.
-For example if you were seeking money, you may unknowingly inflate the quantum of effort; if you were seeking recognition, you may end up investing time in publicity and assume it as necessary part of work  - it is not.
+For example if you were seeking money, you may unknowingly inflate the effort on market fit; if you were seeking recognition, you may end up investing time in publicity and assume it as necessary part of work  - it is not.

 Working without expectations is hard - but that is only the start. `Gita` goes a step further.
 It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
-Prime example is `Arjuna` - a warrior par excellence but trapped in `Moha`.
+Prime example being `Arjuna` - a warrior par excellence but trapped in `Moha`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

-The translation is followed by an AI generated chapter wise podcast and  essays discovering core concepts of `Gita`.
+The translation is followed by an AI generated chapter wise podcast discovering core concepts of `Gita`.
 Podcast is designed as an easy listen for young English audience.
 It provides a verse by verse overview leaving the details for self exploration.

-The essays may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.
+On my path of discovery, I found writing the core concepts in my own language was useful.
+That led to number of essays I wrote.
+They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.
+I would encourage serious readers to write their understanding in their own words.
+Writing and revisiting the content, on daily basis, is the best way to train our intelligence - `Smriti`.

 ## Mathura (work in progress)